 Emergency Plans = These are restricted documents which only Control and specialist officers have access to which will assist with large scale emergencies.

 Fall back = can be as simple as if there is an equipment failure, such as a phone breaks, there are spare phones to replace them.
 If there is a fire in the Control room, your emergency calls still need to be answered, the Control staff are specially trained to evacuate the Control room and divert all emergency telephone lines to specialist phones whilst they travel to their fall back Control room and have the ability to mobilise the fire appliances and accurately record all the details of the incident.
 The same mobilising equipment is located here to ensure Control deliver their high standard to the county.

-The mobilising system used by Control is called Vision FX and is supplied by Fortek.
+The mobilising system used by Control is called Vision 3 and is supplied by Capita.

-The system incorporates Automatic Vehicle Location (AVL), and calculates how far the nearest appliance is, in minutes, from the incident, which enables the Control staff to mobilise the nearest possible appliance and so provide a better service to the people of Norfolk.
+The system incorporates Automatic Vehicle Location (AVL), and calculates how far the nearest appliance is, in minutes, from the incident, which enables the Control staff to mobilise the nearest possible appliance and so provide a better service to the population of Norfolk.

 Data messages can be exchanged between the vehicle and Control, which helps eliminate problems caused by radio interference and ensures that messages are received correctly.